UniVR-DH/DataLake-VKG/API_USAGE.md

 ```

 ## 4) Restarting Ontop
-When new mappings, ontology and lenses files are generating, Ontop needs to be restarted so the datasets can be queried.
+When new mappings, ontology and lenses files are generated, Ontop needs to be restarted so the datasets can be queried.
 To restart Ontop, the following query should be executed:
 ```bash
 curl -X POST "http://localhost:5002/api/v1/ontop/restart"